Christian monasticism before 451: Spread

 With the exception of a single Pachomian monastery at Canopus, near Alexandria, the cenobitic monasteries were in the South, and confined to a relatively small area.
-The eremitical monasteries, on the contrary, are everywhere, and especially in the North.
+The eremitical monasteries, on the contrary, were everywhere, and especially in the North.
 These latter were thus far more accessible to pilgrims visiting Egypt and so became the patterns or models for the rest of the Christian world.
 It was the eremitical, not the cenobitical, type of monasticism which went forth from Egypt.

 Monasticism at a very early date spread eastwards.
 The solitaries had a special predilection for Scriptural sites.
-At every place hallowed by tradition, which Syria visited (A.D.385), she found monks.
-The attraction of Mount Sinai for the solitaries was irresistible, in spite of the danger of captivity or death at the hands of the Saracens.
-In 373 a number of solitaries inhabited this mountain, living on dates and other fruit, such bread as they had been reserved for the Sacred Mysteries.
-All the week they lived apart in their cells; they gathered together in the church on Saturday evening and, after spending the night in prayer, received communion on Sunday morning.
+Many were attracted to Mount Sinai, in spite of the danger of captivity or death at the hands of Arabs.
+In 373 a number of solitaries inhabited this mountain, living on dates and other fruit.
 Forty of them were massacred in 373, and on the same day another group of solitaries at Raithe (supposed to be Elim) were killed by a second band of barbarians.
 These events were described by eyewitnesses (Tillemont, "H.E.", VII, 573-80).
 The same kind of life was being led at Mount Sinai, and a similar experience was undergone some twenty years later when St. Nilus was there.

-St. Hilarion, who for a time had been a disciple of St. Anthony, propagated monasticism of the eremitical type first in the neighbourhood of his native city Gaza and then in Cyprus.
+St. Hilarion, who for a time had been a disciple of St. Anthony in Egypt, propagated monasticism of the eremitical type first in the region of Gaza near his native village of Thabata where he founded a monastery and then in Cyprus.
 His friend, St. Epiphanius, after practising the monastic life in Egypt, founded a monastery near Eleutheropolis in Palestine somewhere about 330 or perhaps a little later.